apache/spark/airflow/providers/google/README.md

 While Airflow 1.10.* continues to support Python 2.7+ - you need to upgrade python to 3.6+ if you want to use this backport package.

-## Additional notes

-The BigQuery classes are undergoing heavy rewriting.
-The implementation in Airflow 2.0 will not be fully backwards compatible with the old BigQuery operators.
-Therefore, the BigQuery classes have been stripped out of the current release of the backport packages.
-We will add the BigQuery Classes back in one of the future releases of the provider&#39;s package.

 ## Installation